Officers

 Treasurer

 Amber is a Director at Fiondella, Milone & LaSaracina (FML) specializing in providing auditing and consulting services to not-for-profit clients.
 She began her career at a national firm, performing financial statement audits in not-for profit, manufacturing, distribution and retail industries.
 Amber is focusing her time in the not-for-profit industry with her technical expertise focusing on areas including but not limited to social services, performing arts and museums.
 She is also proficient at government single audits for Federal and State compliance.
 Amber is also actively involved in the community as a board member and volunteers with various organizations.
 Amber has also spent time giving back to her profession teaching an audit course to juniors and seniors at Eastern Connecticut State University.
 Amber earned her BS in Accounting from Eastern Connecticut State University and MS in Accounting from University of Hartford.
 She is a member of the American Institute of Certified Public Accountants (AICPA) and the Connecticut Society of Certified Public Accountants (CTCPA).
+Amber is also a member of the Rocky Hill Board of Education.
 Amber is chair of the Finance Committee.

 Kim Russo